 How much money can you legally keep in your house?

 It is legal for you to store large amounts of cash at home so long that the source of the money has been declared on your tax returns.
 There is no limit to the amount of cash, silver and gold a person can keep in their home, the important thing is properly securing it.

-How much cash should I have in the bank?
+How much should you hold in cash?

 Most financial experts end up suggesting you need a cash stash equal to six months of expenses: If you need $5,000 to survive every month, save $30,000.
 Personal finance guru Suze Orman advises an eight-month emergency fund because that’s about how long it takes the average person to find a job.